 It’s a little inside joke about the numerous rewrites for not only Scream 3, but Scream 2… and later Scream 4.
 You think they would have learned their lesson by then, but that’s a whole different story.

-The dialogue here is tip-top, and when Sarah hides in a rack full of Ghostface costumes, we can’t help but cover our eyes in suspense.
+The dialogue here is tip-top, and when Sarah hides in a rack full of Ghostface costumes, we can’t help but cover our eyes.
 Also, Ghostface punches Sarah in the face.
 We expect to see stabs, but a fist to the face?
 Brutal.

 Remember when I said Joel the cameraman was the smartest character in Scream 2?
 I meant it.
 He gets one taste of terror from Ghostface and he peaces out.